BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 Cramping and spotting

-At 6 weeks pregnant—and any time in early pregnancy—cramping and spotting are both common.
-We know these symptoms can make you worry about problems like ectopic pregnancy at 6 weeks and other types of miscarriage.
+If you’re 6 weeks and cramping, know that at this pont—and any time in early pregnancy—mild cramping and spotting are both common.
+We know these symptoms can make you worry about problems like ectopic pregnancy and miscarriage.
 Know that if any abdominal pain is severe (stronger than period cramps) or if bleeding becomes heavy like a period, you should call the doctor.

 How you might feel at 6 weeks pregnant

 At 6 weeks pregnant, reality is sinking in.
-You might feel excited or nervous, or you might feel completely overwhelmed by the prospect of carrying baby for the next 34 weeks.
+You might be excited or nervous, or you might feel completely overwhelmed by the prospect of carrying baby for the next 34 weeks.
 These feelings are normal, and you might find you swing from one feeling to the next—also normal.
-Expect things to feel like they’re changing, because they are, and whether or not you feel physically different, it’s okay to feel however you feel.
+Expect things to change, because they are, and whether or not you feel physically different, it’s okay to feel however you feel.

 What does a pregnant belly feel like?